 Virtual Currency Philippines, Inc.

-Virtual Currency Philippines Inc (VCPI) made the announcement of launching in the Philippines last February (Check this video).
+Virtual Currency Philippines Inc (VCPI) made the announcement of launching in the Philippines last February 2018 (Check this video.)
 The digital currency exchange supports Bitcoin, Ethereum, and other tokens.
 It is already live, a launch event was attended by BitPinas where the company announced a partnership with Ecpay and NEM Philippines.

 Official Website: https://vhcex.com

 Novi is a digital wallet under Facebook’s parent company Meta specializing in international money transfers and remittances which helps people send and receive money “instantly, securely, and with no fees.”
 Novi uses USDP (Pax Dollar), a stablecoin digital currency, for its operations.